pyeventsourcing/eventsourcing/docs/topics/application.rst

 Simple application
 ==================

-The library provides a simple application class ``SimpleApplication`` which can be constructed directly.
+The library provides an abstract base class for applications called :class:`~eventsourcing.application.simple.SimpleApplication`.

-Its ``uri`` attribute is an SQLAlchemy-style database connection string.
+The base class is extended by :class:`~eventsourcing.application.sqlalchemy.SQLAlchemyApplication` which uses SQLAlchemy to store and retrieve domain event records.
+Its ``uri`` constructor argument is an SQLAlchemy-style database connection string.
 An SQLAlchemy thread-scoped session facade will be setup using the ``uri`` value.

 .. code:: python